Menu

 The subject helps students to understand not only the unparalleled changes that are occurring in the world and the changing patterns of relationships between peoples, but their own lives, values and expectations.
 Sociology is a subject that students can relate to because it is relevant to their everyday lives, they can immediately engage with the subject even if they have not studied it before.
 Studying Sociology encourages students to develop critical and reflective thinking skills and a respect for social diversity.

-Sociology is a popular and successful subject at GCSE, AS and A Level, with many of our students continuing with the subject at degree level and beyond.
+Sociology is a popular and successful subject at GCSE and A Level, with many of our students continuing with the subject at degree level.

 KS4